On 6 September 2015, I made a suggestion on Twitter:

 Q: Are you saying that marginalized authors have some sort of responsibility to write about characters like themselves?
 Or that privileged authors shouldn’t write marginalized protagonists?

 #ownvoices is empathically not about policing or pressuring marginalized authors to write about any particular topic or character.
 This is a large part of the reason I emphasize #ownvoices novels and avoid using the term #ownvoices authors.
-Some authors identify as such because they make the choice to only write about characters from their own marginalized group; that’s great.
+Some authors choose identify as such because they choose to only write about characters from their own marginalized group; that’s great.
 Many authors, however, may write some books that fall into #ownvoices, and some that don’t.
 That’s great, too!

 #ownvoices is simply a subcategory of diverse novels I think is worth highlighting.